-To date, there has been very little work that has sought to examine in detail the ontology of big data, other than to suggest that data that possess certain characteristics (volume, velocity, variety, exhaustivity, etc.) constitute a genus of big data.
-Indeed, most studies that discuss big data treat the term as a catch-all, amorphous phrase that assumes that all big data share a set of general traits.
-Through an analysis that applied Kitchin's (2013; 2014) typology of big data traits to 26 datasets our study reveals that big data do not all share the same characteristics and that there are multiple forms of big data.
+To date, there has been very little work that has sought to examine in detail the ontology of Big Data, other than to suggest that they are data that possess certain broad characteristics (volume, velocity, variety, exhaustivity, etc.).
+Indeed, most studies that discuss Big Data treat the term as a catch-all, amorphous phrase that assumes that all Big Data share a set of general traits.
+Through an analysis that applied Kitchin's (2013, 2014) typology of Big Data traits to 26 datasets our study reveals that Big Data do not all share the same characteristics and that there are multiple forms of Big Data.
 Indeed, our analysis demonstrates that only a handful of the 26 datasets we examined held all seven traits identified by Kitchin.
-That said, it is the case that for big data to be classified as big data it does need to possess the majority of the traits set out in Table 1, of which velocity and exhaustivity are the most important.
-Volume and variety, we contend, are not necessary conditions of big data and without velocity and exhaustivity are not qualifying criteria.
-In other words, the 3Vs meme is actually false and misleading and along with the phrase itself is partially to blame for the confusion over the definitional boundaries of big data.
+That said, it is the case that for Big Data to be classified as Big Data they do need to possess the majority of the traits set out in Table 1, of which velocity and exhaustivity are the most important.
+Volume and variety, we contend, are not necessary conditions of Big Data and without velocity and exhaustivity are not qualifying criteria.
+In other words, the 3Vs meme is actually false and misleading and along with the term itself is partially to blame for the confusion over the definitional boundaries of Big Data.

-The observation that there are multiple forms of big data is perhaps no surprise given the wide variety of small data, the varying nature of the systems that generate big data, the differing purposes for which the data are generated, and the differing forms of the data generated.
+The observation that there are multiple forms of Big Data is perhaps no surprise given the wide variety of small data, the varying nature of the systems that generate Big Data, the differing purposes for which the data are generated, and the differing forms of the data generated.
 Nonetheless it is an observation that needs highlighting given that it has so far been ignored or taken for granted in the literature.
-Our analysis has revealed that big data as an analytical category needs to be unpacked, with the 'genus' of big data further delineated and its various 'species' identified.
-This is important work if we are to better understand what it is that we are talking about when we discuss and analyze big data, and if we want to produce more nuanced insights about and from the data.
-It is only through such ontological work focused on shifting from broad generalities to specific qualities that we will gain conceptual clarity about what constitutes big data and formulate how best to make sense of it and how it might be used to make sense of the world.
+Our analysis has revealed that Big Data as an analytical category needs to be unpacked, with the 'genus' of Big Data further delineated and its various 'species' identified.
+This is important work if we are to better understand what it is that we are talking about when we discuss and analyze Big Data, and if we want to produce more nuanced insights about and from the data.
+It is only through such ontological work, focused on shifting from broad generalities to specific qualities, that we will gain conceptual clarity about what constitutes Big Data and formulate how best to make sense of it and how it might be used to make sense of the world.